streamlit/docs/content/kb/tutorials/chat.md

 st.session_state.messages.append({"role": "assistant", "content": full_response})
 ```

 Above, we've added a placeholder to display the chatbot's response.
-We've also added a for loop to iterate through the response and display it character by character.
-We've added a delay of 0.03 seconds between each character to simulate the chatbot "thinking" before responding.
+We've also added a for loop to iterate through the response and display it one word at a time.
+We've added a delay of 0.05 seconds between each word to simulate the chatbot "thinking" before responding.
 Finally, we append the chatbot's response to the chat history.
+As you've probably guessed, this is a naive implementation of streaming.
+We'll see how to implement streaming with OpenAI in the [next section](#build-a-chatgpt-like-app).

 Putting it all together, here's the full code for our simple chatbot GUI and the result: